mitranim/posterus/readme.md

 Synchronous code tends to be a sequence of blocking operations, with no room for changing one's mind.
 This makes it inherently unresponsive and therefore unfit for user-driven programs.
-Said programs end up using event loops and/or multithreading, inherently asynchronous techniques.
-The asynchrony is how you end up needing promises, responding to a fickle user is how you end up needing cancelation, and being responsive is how you're _able_ to cancel.
+Said programs end up using multithreading, event loops, and other inherently asynchronous techniques.
+The asynchrony is how you end up with abstractions like promises, responding to a fickle user is how you end up needing cancelation, and being responsive is how you're _able_ to cancel.

 Sync and async programming are inherently complementary.
 For invididual operations, we tend to think in sequential terms.
 For systems, we tend to think